klarna/brucke/README.md

 - strict_p2p: strictly map the upstream partition number to downstream partition number, worker will refuse to start if upstream and downstream topic has different number of partitions
 - random: randomly distribute upstream messages to downstream partitions

+### Message Transformation

+Depending on message format version in kafka broker, possible message formats from kafka are

+- Version 0: key-value without timestamp (kafka prior to `0.10`)
+- Version 1: key-value with timestamp (since kafka `0.10`)
+- Version 2: key-value with headers and timestamp (since kafka `0.11`)

+When downstream kafka supports lower version than upstream, unsupported fields are dropped.
+Otherwise messages are upgraded using default values as below:
+- Local host's OS time is used as default timestamp if upstream message message has no `create` timestamp
+- Empty list `[]` is used as default `headers` field for downstream message if upstream message has no `headers`

 ### Customized Message Filtering and or Transformation